Overview

 Manual Block

-- navigate: Only when changing to a different URL mid-test
+navigate: Only when changing to a different URL mid-testopen_app: Only when reopening after usingclose_app

 If Block